jcupitt/SurfaceAtlasConstruction/ReadMe.txt

-# scripts need to be run one after the other to construct the neonatal cortical surface template - change paths in scripts and maybe the location of binaries; also check if file naming convention has been changed
+# scripts need to be run one after the other to construct the neonatal cortical surface template - change paths in scripts and location of binaries; also check if file naming convention has been changed

 #start with affine registration of subjects to Conte69; the batch script submits affine_to_Conte.sh to slurm